4 ingredients, one skillet, abracadabra: dinner.

 - Flaky sea salt, for serving

 Add the green beans, season them with plenty of salt (at least 1 teaspoon) and pepper and toss with the lemon/garlic oil.
-Cover the pan and cook on medium low for 5 minutes.
+Cover the skillet and cook on medium low for 5 minutes.
 Uncover, toss once, and cook an additional 5 minutes until tender and golden brown on one side.

 Return the chicken to the skillet if it needs to be reheated.
 Serve chicken with the green beans and finish with an extra drizzle of olive oil, a pinch of flaky sea salt, a few turns of black pepper, and a squeeze of fresh lemon if desired.